 When we launched our Landscape Scents in December 2017, everyone was strongly inclined to BOSC.
-They called me friends of mine to tell me that he was undoubtedly the best of the three.
-So much so, that after the boom of the launch and Christmas we thought of manufacturing more bottles of BOSC.
+Friends of mine called to tell me that BOSC was undoubtedly the best of the three.
+So much so, that after the launch and the Christmas campaign, we thought of manufacturing more bottles of BOSC.
 But as the heat arrived and spring settled, I began to receive comments like this one:

 -Now I have it clear.
 Without a doubt, CALA.
 This is the hit!

 This process has been repeated every year.
 It is not difficult to understand that there is a cyclical logic that has to do directly with seasonal changes.
 BOSC, is an eminently winter fragrance.
-Many of the plants used, have their peak harvest time in the months of January and February, as is the case of the càde (Juniperus oxycedrus), juniper berries or lentisk (Pistacea lentiscus) as well as oak moss (Evernia prunastri) used for the elaboration of its alcoholic base in tincture.
+Many of the plants used, have their peak harvest time in the months of January and February, as well as càde (Juniperus oxycedrus), juniper berries, lentisk (Pistacea lentiscus) and oak moss (Evernia prunastri) used for the elaboration of its alcoholic base in tincture.

 This correlation of perfumes with the seasons was entirely fortuitous.
 I mean, at no time did I consider making a perfume for each season.
 Each of them captures the essence of a concrete landscape.
 For each of them, the season of the year that best transmitted the aromatic soul of the place was chosen as the time of collection.
-Proof of this, is that we would lack a fragrance for autumn (which on the other hand is a season, which contrary to what people think, is enormously interesting at the level of smells and plants).
+Proof of this, is that we would lack a fragrance for Autumn (which on the other hand is a season, which contrary to what people think, is enormously interesting at the level of smells and plants).